-Becoming your own Home DesignerThe plans offered by CountryPlans (and our sister site PlanHelp.com) are stock or "standard plan" homes designed to be modified and customized by the owners.
-We not only give you reprint rights to the plans we send you, but allow you to make modifications and adjustments on the plan sheets themselves and then recopy these for your customized project plans.
-(You are taking responsibility for these changes, of course and we ask that you build only one house for each set of purchased plans.)
+Becoming your own Home DesignerThe plans offered by CountryPlans are stock or "standard plan" homes designed to be modified and customized by the owners.
+We not only give you reprint rights to the plans we send you but also allow you to make modifications and adjustments on the plan sheets themselves and then recopy these for your customized project plans.
+(You are taking responsibility for these changes, of course, and we ask that you build only one house for each set of purchased plans.)...

 Many of our plans have no internal load bearing walls and the interiors can be redesigned and spaces relocated as needed.
-Moving windows, doors and non-structural partitions can be visualized and floor plan drawings produced with a simple computer floor plan software program like 3d Home Architect (get version 3, NOT a later version) or Better Homes and Gardens Home Designer (ver 6 or later).
+Moving windows, doors and non-structural partitions can be visualized and floor plan drawings produced with a simple computer floor plan software program.
 These programs allow you to reprint the modified floor plans, electrical plans and elevations to scale so they can be pasted into the paper plans.
 Sorry, we cannot provide technical support for these programs and we DO NOT do customized modifications to our plans.

 If you don't want to mess with learning a new computer program - or for larger modifications, additions and structural changes - the help of a local home designer, architect or engineer may be needed.
-But, you can certainly start working on your own plans, sketch in some modificaitons on tracing paper, and get a feel for what you want to change.
-Then get a bit of local consulting help if you need it.
-This allows you to evolve your design and know what you want to do before spending money on design help.
-Even when the changes are extensive, this process of starting with an underlying plan will save money over starting from scratch.
+But, you can certainly start working on your own plans, sketch in some modifications on tracing paper, and get a feel for what you want to change.

 Many of the homes in the Owner-Builder Gallery have used our plans and then modified them for their building site and to get the best house layout for their specific needs.